Last Updated on November 4, 2022

 5. Education Section & Examples

 Surprise, surprise!
 This section, if done right, may get you hired!
-Of course, it would be best if you wrote it up in the correct way, in any case.
-If you can, including what you did in your studies to enhance Project Assistant skills.
+Of course, it would be best if you wrote it up correctly, in any case.
+Include what you can with what you did in your studies to enhance Project Assistant skills.
 If you used communication to complete projects or tech skills or even create reports, add it in.
 Feel free to include any clubs, positions, teams, projects, and anything else that proves your competence.

 You can include your GPA if it was super high or if you’re fresh out of studies.
 Otherwise, save the space for bigger and better things.